JordanSchafer/Beer-Review-Analysis/README.md

 The most influential factor across these factors appears to be Aroma.

 Limitations of Data Set:
-Results based on user response data
+Results based on user response data.
-Only analyzed beer with >50 ratings
+Only analyzed beer with >50 ratings.
-No sales data available
+No sales data available.
-No pricing data available
+No pricing data available.
-No IBU ratings included in data set
+No IBU ratings included in data set.
 The inclusion of such data would likely produce even more meaningful results.

 ANOVA - Do Beer Styles make a significant difference in Overall Review scores?
-Null Hypothesis: Beer styles do not make a significant difference in Overall Review score Alternative Hypothesis: Beer styles do make a significant difference in Overall Review score For ANOVA test we concentrated on the five most common styles Running the ANOVA function yields a p-value of 0.00017 This is evidence that the alternative hypothesis of Beer styles do make a significant difference in Overall Review score is true
+Null Hypothesis: Beer styles do not make a significant difference in Overall Review score.
+Alternative Hypothesis: Beer styles do make a significant difference in Overall Review score.
+For ANOVA test we concentrated on the five most common styles.
+Running the ANOVA function yields a p-value of 0.00017.
+This is evidence that the alternative hypothesis of Beer styles do make a significant difference in Overall Review score is true.